rcmdnk/homebrew-file/README.md

     30 12 * * * brew file update

-This command installs new package which was installed in another Mac at a lunch time (12:30) every day.
+This command installs new packages which were installed in another Mac at a lunch time (12:30) every day.

 This command also does `brew update && brew upgrade`, and removes packages not listed in `Brewfile`.

-If you want to do only installing new package, then set as:
+If you want to do only installing new packages, then set as:

     30 12 * * * brew file install

 ## Use GitHub (or any git repository) for Brewfile management

-### Setup a repository
+### Set up a repository

 First, create a repository with a file named **Brwefile**.